anshul-22/apiDemo-put-post-react/README.md

 # React API Demo

-This project demonstrates how to create a simple React application that interacts with a REST API using Axios and uses MUI for styling.
+This project demonstrates how to create a simple React application that interacts with a API using Axios and uses MUI for styling.

 ## Features